 Leber congenital amaurosis is an IRD caused by a defect in the CEP20 gene, resulting in progressive vision loss in infants.
-Two new agents that target the CEP20 gene are currently in clinical trials:
+According to ClinicalTrials.gov, two new agents that target the CEP20 gene are currently in clinical trials:

 The BRILLIANCE phase 1/2 clinical trial is investigating gene-editing techniques using CRISPR-Cas9 to delete the mutation in the CEP290 gene that is responsible for destroying light-sensing cells in the retina.

-Phase 2/3 clinical trials by ProQR Therapeutics is testing RNA antisense oligonucleotide gene therapy.
-Results have demonstrated significant improvement in vision several months after injection.
+Phase 2/3 clinical trials are testing the antisense oligonucleotide sepofarsen.
+Significant improvement in vision has been reported in a case report 15 months after sepofarsen injection.

 Learn more about inherited retinal diseases.